Bhagavad Gita: Neo-Vedanta and yoga

+According to Huston Smith, a notable neo-Vedantin, referring to BG XIII verse 23–25, the Gita mentions four ways to see the self, based on the Samkhya-premise that people are born with different temperaments and tendencies (guṇa).
+Some individuals are more reflective and intellectual, some are effective and engaged by their emotions, some are action-driven, yet others favour experimentation and exploring what works.
+According to Smith, BG XIII verse 24-25 lists four different spiritual paths for each personality type respectively: the path of knowledge (jnana yoga), the path of devotion (bhakti yoga), the path of action (karma yoga), and the path of meditation (raja yoga).

+Medieval commentators argued which path had priority.
+According to Robinson, modern commentators have interpreted the text as refraining from insisting on one right marga (path) to spirituality.
+According to Upadhyaya, the Gita states that none of these paths to spiritual realization is "intrinsically superior or inferior", rather they "converge in one and lead to the same goal".

-Chapters
+Chapters and content

-Bhagavad Gita comprises 18 chapters (section 23 to 40) in the Bhishma Parva of the epic Mahabharata.
+The Bhagavad Gita contains 18 chapters and 700 verses found in the Bhishma Parva of the epic Mahabharata.
 Because of differences in recensions, the verses of the Gita may be numbered in the full text of the Mahabharata as chapters 6.25–42 or as chapters 6.23–40.
 The number of verses in each chapter vary in some manuscripts of the Gita discovered on the Indian subcontinent.
 However, variant readings are relatively few in contrast to the numerous versions of the Mahabharata it is found embedded in.

 The original Bhagavad Gita has no chapter titles.
 Some Sanskrit editions that separate the Gita from the epic as an independent text, as well as translators, however, add chapter titles.
 For example, Swami Chidbhavananda describes each of the eighteen chapters as a separate yoga because each chapter, like yoga, "trains the body and the mind".
 He labels the first chapter "Arjuna Vishada Yogam" or the "Yoga of Arjuna's Dejection".
 Sir Edwin Arnold titled this chapter in his 1885 translation as "The Distress of Arjuna".